 M.Sc. in Industrial Engineering and Management.
+Elected in: 2017.

-Appointments on the Elanders Board: Member of the audit committee.
+Appointments on the Elanders Board: Member of the audit

+committee.
 Other appointments: Member of the board of Carl Bennet AB, Arjo AB, Getinge AB, Lifco AB and Swedish-American Chamber of Commerce.
 Inc.

-Previous appointments:

-Management consultant at Applied Value LLC (New York office).
+Previous appointments: Management consultant at Applied Value LLC (New York office).